CatraProto/docs/library_configuration.md

   - `test` specifies whether the DC we are connecting to is a test DC.
 It is **very important** to make sure this parameter is correct otherwise CatraProto **won't** be able to communicate with the API.
 - The `pfsKeyDuration` parameter specifies in seconds how long the PFS Key should last.
 When expired, the library will automatically generated a new one.
 This **does not mean** you will lose access to your session. **One usually doesn't need to change this parameter**.
 - The `connectionTimeout` parameter specifies in seconds how much time must elapse before reconnecting if the server does not reply.
-- The `connectionRetry` parameter specifies in seconds how much the library must wait before trying to connect after a failed attempt.
+- The `connectionRetry` parameter specifies in seconds how much the library must wait before trying to connect again after a failed attempt.
 - The `ipv6Allowed` parameter specifies whether IPv6 is allowed or not.
 - The `ipv6Only` parameter specifies whether only IPv6 must be used or not.
 This works only for connections that are not the default connection as Telegram only provides IPv4s.